kohlschutter/jdk.compiler.standalone/README.md

 This gives you access to all `com.sun.tools.*` and `com.sun.source.*` packages, however they are actually prefixed by `standalone.`, i.e., `standalone.com.sun.tools.*`, etc.

-So you need tohange your code to use `standalone.com.sun.`... instead of `com.sun.`....
+So you need to change your code to use `standalone.com.sun.`... instead of `com.sun.`...
 For example use `standalone.com.sun.tools.javac.api.JavacTool` instead of `com.sun.tools.javac.api.JavacTool`.

-If you use `javax.tools.ToolProvider.getSystemJavaCompiler()`, use our own version of it instead:
+If you use `javax.tools.ToolProvider.getSystemJavaCompiler()`, change this to our own version:
-`com.kohlschutter.jdk.standaloneutil.ToolProvider.getSystemJavaCompiler()` (or just change the `import` statement).
+`com.kohlschutter.jdk.standaloneutil.ToolProvider.getSystemJavaCompiler()` (or just modify the `import` statement).

+The original Compiler framework refers to certain files from the JDK's home directory, specifically `lib/modules` (which contains all default `modules`), as well as `lib/ct.sym`, which contains the API fingerprints to support `-release` compatibility checks.

 The standalone compiler uses its own copies for both `lib/modules` contents as well as `lib/ct.sym` from a recent JDK 11 java home directory, which is automatically included via the